visualbis/VV-Docs/docs/user-guide/onboard-info.md

 1. Search for Reports across multiple platforms easily
 1. Advance Search
 1. View Reports by Function
-1. Collaborate with other users with comment and mention features
+1. Collaborate with other users with comments and mention features

 ## Next Steps